Dym077/Numbers-game/README.md

 ### Game Over - You win/ lose

 - When the player has scored 20 correct answers, the game will declare "Congratulations!
-You reached 20 points Player!"
+You reached 20 points, Player!"
 ![Congratulations](documentation/congratulations.png)
-After that, the game will reset and the player can play another game, choosing another calculation method.
+After that, the game will reset and the player can play a new game, choosing another calculation method.
 If the player should get 20 incorrect answers, before scoring 20 correct answers, the game will instead declare "You lost, Player!
 Better luck next time!"
 ![You lost](documentation/you_lost.png)

 ### Time up